-Cyber Monday 2021 is a big deal for ecommerce businesses and consumers alike.
-In 2020, Cyber Monday sales totaled an eye-watering $10.8 billion, making it the biggest ecommerce selling day of all time.
+Cyber Monday is a big deal for ecommerce businesses and consumers alike.
+In 2021, Cyber Monday sales totaled an eye-watering $10.7 billion.
+And impressively, 2020 saw sales soar to a whopping $10.8 billion, making it the biggest e-commerce selling day of all time.

-It’s hard to imagine now, but there was once a time when online shopping was on the back foot.
-To compete with the brick-and-mortar-based Black Friday, Cyber Monday was created to drive online sales.
+It’s almost impossible to imagine now, but there was once a time when online shopping was actually on the back foot.
+So to compete with the brick-and-mortar-based Black Friday, Cyber Monday was created to drive online sales.
 Now, it’s a key date in the global shopping sales calendar, with businesses worldwide slashing price tags and opening their (online) doors to the deal-hungry masses.

 But while consumers benefit from big price drops and sellers see skyrocketing profits, it’s not all sunshine and rainbows.
-With shoppers actively on the hunt for outrageous deals, more frequent communications between business and buyers, and many retailers with no protection from email impersonation, it’s a fantastic opportunity for cybercriminals to roll out Cyber Monday phishing scams too.
+With shoppers actively on the hunt for great deals, more frequent communications between businesses and buyers, and many retailers with no protection from email impersonation, it’s a fantastic opportunity for cybercriminals to roll out Cyber Monday phishing scams too.

-Here are 3 reasons why cyberattackers love Cyber Monday.
+Here are 3 reasons why cybercriminals love Cyber Monday.

 1. More volume means more opportunity